3 Reasons There’s A Collective Awakening Of Women.

-And yet, there are many women, however, who feel like their lights are a little dim and as one woman said, more like “snuffed out.”
+And yet, there are many women, however, feel like their lights are a little dim and, as one woman said, more like “snuffed out.”

 It’s important to stress that this feeling, like we’re not fully thriving or something seems to be missing, is happening to (for) women who have so much to feel grateful for.
 And because we’re so thankful and know how fortunate we are, we feel guilty for feeling like there has to be something more.

 What is this collective awakening about?

 To flourish fully in all aspects of our lives—our health, relationships, and contributions we need to be guided by our souls.

 What does it mean to awaken and return to your true self?

 Awakening means we are beginning to see how our conditioning has impacted and shaped us more clearly, often keeping us disconnected from our true selves and soul.

 A popular Facebook post written by Emily McDowell described it like this: